Hymn to Saint Gregory the Pope

 Tuum vincit eloquium.

-A heart having been made honey sweet
+Your heart having been made honey sweet

 Your lips sprinkle that sweet honey;

-Your eloquence overwhelmss
+Your eloquence overwhelms

 The fragrance of the strongest spices.